-A better approach for sellers with a physical presence is inspecting items at the point of return and, if they're in good condition, immediately returning them to available inventory.
+A better approach for sellers with a physical presence is inspecting items at the point of return and if they're in good condition, immediately returning them to available inventory.
 Those goods can then be sold or used to fulfill an order.

-By not routing all returned goods through a warehouse or returns processing center, you're eliminating the carrying costs that would come with that step and making it available for sale faster.
-There is no need to store the goods in a warehouse for someone to handle them or for other administrative costs that all contribute to holding costs and eat away at working capital.
+By not routing all returned goods through a warehouse or returns processing center, you're eliminating the carrying costs that would come with that step.
+There is no need to store the goods in a warehouse for someone to handle them or for other administrative costs that all contribute to holding costs.
 Omnichannel returns present numerous advantages, and this is one of the less obvious benefits.